 A personal development plan gives you a better sense of control over your own life.
+You essential create a plan to invest in yourself.
 However, don't confuse them with your professional development goals.
 Think of your personal development goals as a map to your life.
 If you ever feel lost, you can consult them to figure out where to go next.
 Best of all though, you can always change your map to fit your needs as your life changes.
 A plan for personal development lets you be in control of your life.

 Steps to develop a plan for personal development